 Marine loading arms are flexible enough to accommodate any movement of the vessel during loading/discharging.
-These hydraulically operated marine loading arms are fitted with emergency release couplings and emergency release system and support faster and safety loading/unloading requirement.
+These hydraulically operated marine loading arms are fitted with emergency release couplings and emergency release systems and support faster and safety loading/unloading requirements.

 A marine loading arm is an alternative to direct hose hook-ups.
 A loading arm must be drained before breaking off the connection.
 This is done in any one of the two ways mentioned below: